Subscribe now and receive weekly newsletters with educational materials, new courses, interesting posts, popular books, and much more!

 Such words in 1908 must have struck some of his contemporaries as revolutionary.
 But as Larry Arnn has said, most great leaders have been rebels.

 Eminently not “a man of his time”

-Churchill’s defenders, too, should stop using the empty excuse that he was “just a man of his time.”
+Churchill’s defenders should stop using the empty excuse that he was “just a man of his time.”
 He was far more than that.
-There are many examples* of his belief in equal rights for all races and nationalities from age 25 to 80.
-The paucity of racial epithets in his own speech meshes precisely with that belief.
+Examples* of his belief in equal rights range from age 25 to 80.
+The paucity of racial epithets in his own speech meshes with that belief.
 Rather than excoriate him as a racist, we should praise Churchill for resisting the tides of a less tolerant era with eloquence and courage.

 “Churchill and Socialism” by Larry P. Arnn

 “Was Churchill a White Supremacist?” by Richard Langworth